MehmetAzizYirik/MAYGEN/README.md

 The definitions of the arguments are given below:

 ```
-usage: java -jar MAYGEN.jar -f <arg> [-v] -t -d <arg>
+usage: java -jar MAYGEN.jar -f <arg> [-v] [-t] [-d <arg>] [-m] [-smi]

 Generates molecular structures for a given molecular formula.
-The input is
-a molecular formula string.
+The input is a molecular formula string.

 For example 'C2OH4'.

-If user wants output file, the
-directory is needed to be specified.
+If user wants an output file, the directory is needed to be specified.
+It is also possible to generate SMILES instead of an SDF file, but it will
+slow down the generation time.
+For this, use the '--smiles' option.

- -f,--molecularFormula <arg>   Molecular formula as a string (required)
+ -f,--formula <arg>   formula (required)

- -v,--verbose                  Print messages about structure generation
+ -v,--verbose         print message

- -t,--tsvoutput                Output formula, number of structures and execution time in CSV format
+ -t,--tsvoutput       Output formula, number of structures and execution
-                               In multithread, the 4th column in the output is the number of threads.
+                      time in CSV format.In multithread, the 4th column in
+                      the output is the number of threads.

  -d,--filedir <arg>   Store output in given file

  -m,--multithread     Use multi thread

  -smi,--smiles        Store output in SMILES format in given file

 Please report issues at https://github.com/MehmetAzizYirik/MAYGEN
 ```